 Awarding Process for new students and new aid applicants

 - Apply for Federal Financial Aid– This can be completed on the FAFSA For a step by step of that process, please refer to our How to Apply page.

-- Wait– We begin to award in late April to early May for the following summer, fall, and spring aid year.
+- Wait– We begin to award in May for the following summer, fall, and spring aid year.
 Once we begin the awarding cycle, FAFSA’s will be imported 4-6 business days after it has been completed.
 Be sure to check your email for any additional information that may be requested by our office.